pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   password for future use.
 Use
   :ref:`Clear SSH Tunnel Password <clear_saved_passwords>` to remove the saved password.
+* Use the *Keep alive* field to specify interval in seconds defining the period in which, if no data was sent over the connection, a ‘keepalive’ packet will be sent (and ignored by the remote host).
+This can be useful to keep connections alive over a NAT.
+You can set to 0 for disable keepalive.

 Click the *Advanced* tab to continue.